alexdux/async-emerge-overlay/README.md

 # async-emerge-layman
-Async emerge overlay for layman
+Async emerge overlay for layman.

+Use this repo to add AE to Gentoo.